Big Lizzie is now 100 years old and we remember the important part she played in the clearing of the land for the establishment of Red Cliffs.

 Bottrill was unable to cross the Murray at Echuca because of floods, and the lack of permission to cross the approach bridge to the town, so he headed for Swan Hill.
 He arrived at Kerang in January 1917 and spent 5 months there carrying out modifications and repairs, and it was August that year before he reached Ouyen.
 In October 1917 Big Lizzie arrived in Mildura to find the Murray River in flood, so without a bridge to cross the river, completing his journey was out of the question for several months at least.
 Bottrill sought work in the area, as his funds would have been exhausted.

-In 1921 Big Lizzie commenced clearing scrub for the proposed 6,000 ha irrigation area of Red Cliffs.
+By August 1920, Big Lizzie had commenced clearing scrub for the proposed 6,000 ha irrigation area of Red Cliffs.
 This was to provide 700 Soldier Settlement blocks for veterans of World War 1.
 A gang of up to 16 men was employed to handle the four heavy cables which were attached with loops and hooks to as large a number of trees or stumps as possible.
 Repairs to damaged cables etc was carried out on the front platform of Big Lizzie, which was equipped with blacksmith’s forge, anvil and toolbox.

 Clearing work at Red Cliffs was completed in 1924 and Big Lizzie was driven to Western Victoria to find more work clearing land.
 But this venture was not a success and Frank Bottrill and his wife abandoned Big Lizzie on Glendenning Station.
 In 1938 the Blackstone engine was sold and moved to Pyramid Hill where it was used to drive stone crushing equipment until 1942.
 It was finally broken up for scrap in 1945.